christopher-bimson/christopher-bimson.github.io/content/posts/use-pre-commit-hooks-to-enforce-coding-standards/index.md

 exit 0
 ```

 You can find a simple repository [here](https://github.com/christopher-bimson/AutoFormatDemo/blob/master/README.md) that you can test with by messing up the formatting of the example files then committing them.

-You can create a script like this to cover a multitude of file types and their matching tools.
+You can create a script like this to cover a multitude of file types and the associated formatting tools.

 {{< admonition type=warning title="Careful!" open=true >}}
 The example repository makes the assumption that the users environment already has the required tools to run the hook script.